a-sfrank/macro-tpt/README.md

 ------------------------------------------------------------------------------------------
 # General information:
-The code implements the cPCCA+ method [1, 2] and performs Transition path theory analysis [3--5] on the coarse-grained Markov State Model (MSM) to determine transition statistics, path flows and transition probabilities.
+The code implements the PCCA+ method [1, 2] and performs Transition path theory analysis [3--5] on the coarse-grained Markov State Model (MSM) to determine transition statistics, path flows and transition probabilities.
 The code is applied to a stochastic model representation (Chemical Master Equation) of a macrophage polarization model in [6] with the aim to identify multi-stable macropahge phenotypes and the transitions between them.